 The articles that make up the special issue are:

 Time in the experience of agency and emotion in English language learning in rural Vietnam (Cynthia White & Chuong Pham)

-In this article, White and Pham present narrative accounts by three English language learners in Vietnam, with a special focus on the way they dialogically construct their agency and emotions.
+White and Pham present narrative accounts by three English language learners in Vietnam, with a special focus on the way they dialogically construct their agency and emotions.
 Key to their analysis is the construct of a ‘chronotope’, which they borrow from Bakhtin.
 A chronotope is a type of frame which is used to anchor time, settings, agency and emotion, and the authors argue that it is useful in helping us understand how language learners construct meanings in their lives.

 Studying English in Yemen: Situated unwillingness to communicate in sociohistorical time (Mutahar Al-Murtadha & Anne Feryok)

 This is a highly original paper which uses a temporal perspective to shed light on Unwillingness To Communicate.
-Unwillingness to Communicate can be viewed as a psychological trait, which has a certain temporal permenance, but it is insantiated as a decision to not engage in moment-to-moment interaction.
+Unwillingness to Communicate can be viewed as a psychological trait which has a certain temporal permenance, but it is instantiated as a decision to not engage in moment-to-moment interaction.
 Using data from 12 Yemeni learners of English and ‘heterochronic mediation’, a term derived from Vygotskian Theory, the authors discuss the relation between the two timescales on which Unwillingness to Communicate operates.

 Looking back, looking forward, living in the moment: Understanding the individual temporal perspectives of secondary school EFL learners (Ines Begić & Sarah Mercer)